 - 6.2 Provide real property descriptions of the project land and adjacent properties; any easements; any underlying resource tenures; and identification number of any resource activity lease for the project land that is subject to application.
-Key transport, state-controlled roads, rail, air, port/sea and other infrastructure in the region relevant to the project and to the site should be described and mapped. - Describe and illustrate the topography of the project site and surrounding area, and highlight any significant features shown on the maps.
-Maps should have contours at suitable increments relevant to the scale, location, potential impacts and type of project, shown with respect to Australian height datum (AHD) and drafted to GDA94.
+Key transport, state-controlled roads, rail, air, port/sea, electricity and other infrastructure in the region relevant to the project and to the site should be described and mapped. - 6.3 Describe and illustrate the topography of the project site and surrounding area, and highlight any significant features shown on the maps.
+Maps should have contours at suitable increments relevant to the scale, location, potential impacts and type of project, shown with respect to Australian height datum (AHD) and drafted to GDA94. - 6.4 Where appropriate, describe and map in plan and cross-sections the geology and landforms, including catchments of the project area.
+Show geological structures, such as aquifers, faults and economic resources that could have an influence on, or be influenced by, the project's activities. - 6.5 Where appropriate, describe, map and illustrate soil types and profiles of the project area at a scale relevant to the proposed project.
+Identify soils that would require particular management due to wetness, erosivity, depth, acidity, salinity or other feature.